 Sample Collection

-The study was conducted during the period November 2018 to May 2019 for Labeo rohita L and April 2019 to August 2019 for Oreochromis niloticus.
+The study was conducted from November 2018 to May 2019 for Labeo rohita L and April 2019 to August 2019 for Oreochromis niloticus.
 During the study period, the fingerlings of both specimens were collected from different nursery ponds of Rajshahi.
 The collected specimens were transported in a plastic container from the nursery pond to the field laboratory of the Department of Zoology, University of Rajshahi.

 Experimental setup